What jig weight is best for 50m to 80m of water?

-There’s no absolute question on what jig works.
+There’s no absolute answer to what jig works.
 The bottom line is, you never know until you drop a jig and fish makes a bite.

-Before slow-pitch jigging, they used to say that you use jig weight like this: 80g jig for 80m of water, 120g for 120m.
+Before slow pitch jigging, they used to say that you use jig weight like this: 80g jig for 80m of water, 120g for 120m.
 Now we don’t believe that anymore.
 We sometimes use 300g jig in 100m of water and also in 70m of water.
 Last year my friend caught a 20kg cod with a 300g Gawky at 70m of water.
 Of course he didn’t need 300g to reach the 70m bottom.
 But he chose a 300g because it matches with his tactics and balances with his tackle in the water condition at the time.

 Try different jigs, different settings, different places, until you hit a successful pattern.
 And today’s successful pattern can be useless tomorrow.
 That’s the game.

 The slow-pitch jigging gives you the framework which you can build up your game in.

 There’s no mighty jig that works every time.
 There’s no principle that gives you one right answer.
 Trust your senses.
 Give your thinking.
 Be flexible.
 Look at a thing in different ways.
 These are the things the game is challenging you to do more.

 - 3. Fishing Report (105)

 - Fish (12)